EPCCed/Activities/Activities/PostalSort/Readme.md

 ## Parallel Sorting Algorithms

-Sorting data is also essential on supercomptuers.
+Sorting data is also essential on supercomputers.
 On a supercomputer you need to carry out your sort on many cores.
 Hence you need a parallel sorting algorithm.